 If you love traditional Christmas decor like the gingerbread Christmas ornaments then you should also check out my favorite German wooden Christmas ornaments.

-Or more DIY ornaments like my macrame ornaments, DIY paper honeycomb ornament, and painted Christmas ornaments.
+Or more pretty and easy-to-make DIY ornaments like my macrame ornaments, DIY paper honeycomb ornament, folded origami diamond snowflakes using cheap printer paper or cardstock, and painted Christmas ornaments.

 Tschüß and I wish you all a happy holiday season.